 Beware of Over-Vaccinating Your Dog

 How often do dogs need shots?
-Educate yourself on current canine vaccination practices to avoid over-vaccination.
+Educate yourself on current canine vaccination practices to avoid over-vaccinating your dog.

 Should you vaccinate your dog?
 Should your dog receive all the recommended vaccines at once?
 How important are common shots, like the DHPP vaccine, or rabies vaccine?
 Over-vaccinating dogs is a definite problem in the veterinary world, but immunizing your pet is nonetheless a necessary part of having one.